Prediction of Wireless Channel Statistics with Ray Tracing and Uncalibrated Digital Twin: Introduction

-{ In contrast with prior works, this work presents a novel method that utilizes uncalibrated DTs generated from satellite images obtained from open-source maps, such as OpenStreetMap \cite{OpenStreetmaps}.
-Rather than relying on a perfectly calibrated DT, the uncalibrated DT is employed to extract geometric features of the environment.
-These geometric features are combined with sparse channel measurements taken from a few anchor points to estimate the channel statistics across the entire scene.
-To enables this, we leverage the spatial interpolation capabilities of a Gaussian process (GP) along with the geometric consistency of the DT to predict channel statistics with high accuracy.
-Thus, by providing a geometry-informed GP framework for channel prediction, this work aims to improve the overall reliability and performance of wireless systems in a more efficient and scalable manner.
-The results show{ that the proposed geometry-informed GP significantly improves prediction accuracy across the entire scene compared to the benchmarks where (i) an uncalibrated DT directly predicts channel statistics and (ii) a GP uses location information to predict channel statistics.
-Moreover, when the channel statistics map is used in rate selection for URLLC, the proposed framework is shown to (approximately) double the data rate while maintaining the same reliability, compared to the benchmarks. }
+We summarize our contributions and results as follows.
+An uncalibrated DT is used to extract geometric features of the environment.
+These are combined with channel measurements from a few anchor points to estimate the channel statistics across the entire scene.
+The estimation leverages the spatial interpolation capabilities of a Gaussian process (GP) along with the geometric consistency of the DT to predict channel statistics with high accuracy in the region of interest.
+This is validated via experimental data obtained through a measurement campaign.
+The results show that the proposed geometry-informed GP significantly improves prediction accuracy across the entire scene compared to the benchmarks where \emph{(i)} an uncalibrated DT directly predicts channel statistics; and \emph{(ii)} a GP uses location information to predict channel statistics.
+Moreover, when the channel statistics map is used in rate selection for URLLC, the proposed framework is shown to, approximately, double the data rate while maintaining the same reliability, compared to the benchmarks.
+In summary, the geometry-informed GP framework scales the small number of calibration measurements to channel predictions that are statistically accurate for the entire region of interest.

-{The paper is organized as follows.} Sec. \ref{sec:system_model} describes the system model.
-Sec. \ref{sec:scenario} describes the scenario upon which the proposed framework is evaluated as well as the construction of the DT.
-Sec. \ref{sec: Site-specific Statistics Prediction} describes the proposed methods for estimating the channel statistics map.
-Sec. \ref{sec:simulation} presents a range of simulation results based on the measured data.
-Finally, sec. \ref{sec:conclusion} concludes this paper.

-\textit{Notation:} $\iu$ is the imaginary unit, $\abs{\cdot}$ is the absolute value, vectors are denoted by bold lowercase symbols, $\Aver{x}$ is the expectation operator.